ashwinsajiv/Volumo/README.md

 # Volumo

 An augmented reality app for iOS that measures the dimensions of objects and displays the volume and an augmented projection of the object.
+The presentation slides and the video demonstration are also added to this project repo.